 About the Instructor - Kim Wright

-Instructor Kim Wright has been teaching voice and piano lessons (individual and group) for over 13 years.
+Instructor Kim Wright has been teaching voice and piano lessons (individual and group) for over 14 years.
 With over 25 years professional vocal performing experience, Kim's versatile singing style includes R&B, Jazz-Traditional/Contemporary, Christian/Gospel-Traditional/Contemporary, Soul, Pop, and Progressive Rock.
-Her educational training includes an MMus Performance (jazz vocals) degree, earned with Honors of Distinction, from London College of Music at the University of West London, UK where she and her husband, Steve, continued their work and performance.
+Her educational training includes an MMus Performance (Jazz Vocals) degree, earned with Honors of Distinction, from London College of Music at the University of West London, UK where she and her husband, Steve, continued their work and performance.
 She was also an International Ambassador Scholar at UWL.
-Kim is currently working on her PhD in Music Performance (vocals), and has professional membership with BMI (Broadcast Music, Inc.), Delta Sigma Theta Sorority, Inc., and the College Music Society.
-With a background in counseling, Kim's B.S. degree in Rehabilitation Counseling, and a minor in Vocal Music, aided her work as a musician using therapeutic tools to foster her students' learning.
+Kim completed a year of doctoral studies at University of Nottingham in Music Performance & Health (Vocals) with a focus on vocal toning awareness, and has professional membership with BMI (Broadcast Music, Inc.), Delta Sigma Theta Sorority, Inc., and the College Music Society.
+With a background in counseling, Kim's B.S. degree in Rehabilitation Counseling, and a minor in Vocal Music, as well as her current graduate studies in Clinical Rehabilitation Counselor at Georgia State University have aided her work as a musician using therapeutic tools to foster her students' learning.
 She has taught vocals and piano theory, technique, interpretation, application, songwriting and performance to beginners, intermediates, and professionals with and without neurological and behavioral disabilities including Asperger Syndrome, Mild Autism, ADHD, and Tourette Syndrome.
 It’s been Kim's experience that helping people uncover their natural artistic abilities; whether it be in the art fields, technology fields, health fields, or customer service industries, affords those willing to receive the help a consistent positive expression and motivation to improve their personal and professional lives while overcoming any limitations.

 In addition to teaching from her private studio, Kim teaches at local community music schools, including Gwinnett School of Music/Red Clay Music Foundry and New School of Music, and conducts music and vocal health workshops as well.
 Previous teaching assignments have included being the workshop clinician at Berkshire Hills Music Academy in Massachusetts and the Intwasa Arts Festival in Zimbabwe.
 Kim believes that her educational and professional history give her a unique perspective into what it means to be a working/performing musician (vocalist).
 The skills she's acquired on and off the stage, as both a performer and instructor, not only contribute to her growth but to that of her students.
 As performing vocalist and vocal instructor, she has the good fortune of pouring into her students the benefits of both musical worlds; textbook theories and practice as research, actual live performance and recording scenarios.
 For more information, and to register for a trial lesson, contact Kim below.

-Notable events and appearances: Intwasa Arts Fest (Zimbabwe, Africa) as featured artist & workshop clinician, live concert at 606 Club (London, UK), featured artist at Atlanta Jazz Festival, European tour with Gloria Gaynor, and guest appearances on BET J, TBN weekly and WGN “Good Morning Chicago”, among many others.
+Notable events and appearances: Intwasa Arts Fest (Zimbabwe, Africa) as featured artist & workshop clinician, live concert at 606 Club (London, UK), featured artist at Atlanta Jazz Festival, European tour as background vocalist for other international artists, and guest appearances on BET J, TBN weekly and WGN “Good Morning Chicago”, among many others.